 With lock-downs and severely increased censorship in the past few weeks, TDCJ has slowed down mail, and in some cases, denied mail in an attempt to stifle communication.
-We were just made aware that Vanessa went on hunger strike on 9/22 to protest the abusive treatment she receives for being a trans woman.
+In a bold act of solidarity with striking workers, we were just made aware that Vanessa went on hunger strike on 9/22 to protest the abusive treatment she receives for being a trans woman.
 For instance, Vanessa has been on hormone therapy for over a year, and her breasts have grown to the point that she needs a bra.
 She is often required to be strip searched, or shirtless in front of male guards and inmates, putting her at a greater risk of being sexually targeted, degraded, and humiliated.
 She is requesting a bra for modesty and to support her growing breasts, yet prison staff mock her concerns, and Dr. Greene continues to enforce his own policies arbitrarily.

 One guard said “it’s good they denied your lawsuit, because you don’t need it!”
 When Vanessa protested this insensitive, uninformed comment, he replied “Next time I work, I’ll slip you a razor” (encouraging self-castration.)
 According to Vanessa, “this is the kind of stuff transgender inmates have to go through”

 Vanessa needs our help.
 She has 3 asks for TDCJ, as follows:

 “My goal is